What are we really talking about when we talk about the weather? A joint project with Vestlandsforskning and Reality Research Center, Helsinki.

 As an audience member at Talking in the rain (Helsinki edition), you get to experience a performance from a distance.
 It consists of a package delivered to your door by a bicycle courier, text messages and a joint Zoom meeting, where the packages are opened and the content taken into use.

-Talking in the rain is a project that changes the expression according to the context in which it appears.
-Previous views have been in Hammerfest (April 2019) and Sogndal (September 2019)
+Talking in the rain is a project that changes expression according to the context it is shown in.
+Previous showings have been in Hammerfest (April 2019) and Sogndal (September 2019)

-In October 2020 we will meet the audience in Helsinki at the festival Moving in November
+5th to 14th of November 2020, we meet the audience in Helsinki at the festival Moving in November

-The pictures below are from Hammerfest in April 2019 (photo: Ziggi Dan) and from Sogndal in September-19 (photo Christian Blom)
+The pictures below are from Helsinki November 2020 (photo Jan Ahlstedt), Hammerfest in April-19 (photo: Ziggi Dan) and from Sogndal in September-19 (photo Christian Blom)